John Letcher: Postwar

 After the Civil War, Letcher resumed the practice of law in Lexington.
 He was elected as a member of the House of Delegates in the Virginia General Assembly 1875–1877.
 He was a member of the Board of Visitors of the Virginia Military Institute (VMI) 1866–1880 and served as president of the Board for ten years.

 He died on January 26, 1884, at the age of 70, and was interred in the Presbyterian Cemetery (now Oak Grove Cemetery) at Lexington, Virginia.

 Electoral history

 1859 – Letcher was elected Governor of Virginia, defeating American William Leftwich Goggin.

 Family

-Letcher's son, John Davidson Letcher, was a professor at Oregon State University, serving as acting president from January 1892 to June 1892.
-His son Greenlee D. Letcher served two terms in the Virginia House of Delegates.
+Among Letcher's sons was Samuel Houston Letcher, a state senator and judge; John Davidson Letcher, a professor at Oregon State University who serving as acting president from January 1892 to June 1892; and Greenlee D. Letcher, a two-term member of the Virginia House of Delegates.

 Governor Letcher had a daughter, Lizzie, who married James Harrison, a language professor at Washington and Lee and later head of the Romance and Teutonic Language Department at the University of Virginia after 1895.